 Most people would prefer the visa on arrival as it’s convenient, but if you save around 1,700 rupees per person by getting the visa before leaving, it could go a long way in Thailand.
 So make sure you apply for visas beforehand.

 Here is the lowdown on all you need or want to know about Thai visas in general and for Indians in particular.

 But before that, if it’s your first time traveling abroad, here’s a post on documents and other necessary things to take care of before you travel.
 If you’re a seasoned traveler, links are provided below to help you apply online for the visa, and the check the current visa fees.

 The single entry visa allows you to stay in Thailand for up to 60 days and the validity is 90 days.
-This is the visa that most tourists take and it’s the one that is free now.
+This is the visa that most tourists take.
 The multiple entry visa which is valid for six months costs 10,000 THB and a medical tourist visa, valid for 90 days, costs 2,000 THB.
 In addition to these fees, the visa processing charge is also to be paid.

 A list of documents needed for a visa can be found on the Thai Embassy website under ‘services’.

 If you are travelling at short notice, the visa on arrival will work for you.
 The fee has to be paid in cash at the Visa on Arrival counters before you proceed to immigration.
 The requirements are the same.
 You could read this post from desiyatri.com

 It’s important to ensure passport validity of over 6 months (on the date you leave, not enter, Thailand), having the amount for visa fees in cash, and carrying photographs of each traveller, proof of hotel stay, and enough foreign currency.
 The single entry visa needs you to carry proof of having currency of 20,000 THB per person or 40,000 THB per family.

 (Should you plan to visit Phi Phi and/or James Bond Island while you’re there, you could get some tips, and important information like cost etc. in this post. )